wikimedia/operations-software-netbox/docs/plugins/development/views.md

 ### Additional Tabs

-Plugins can "attach" a custom view to a core NetBox model by registering it with `register_model_view()`.
+Plugins can "attach" a custom view to a NetBox model by registering it with `register_model_view()`.
 To include a tab for this view within the NetBox UI, declare a TabView instance named `tab`, and add it to the template context dict:

 ```python
 from dcim.models import Site